 Porcelain tiles have many patterns, colours, sizes and shapes, including mosaics.
 The tiles generally are uniform in size so that grout joints can be neat and regular.
 They are very durable and water-resistant.

 Want to know the best place for tiles?
 Whether you are looking for tiles for your kitchen, bathroom or any room for that matter, the best place is Tile Factory Outlet.
-We have over 350,000 m2 of tiles ready for immediate pick up.
+We have over 350,000 m2 of tiles ready for same-day pickup.
 So you are sure to find something that you will love.